plotters/windows-app/additional/app descriptions/en_US.md

-wallabag is a self hosted read-it-later app.
-Unlike to other services, wallabag is free and open source.
-It's made for you to comfortably read and archive your articles.
+wallabag (formerly poche) is a self hostable application for saving web pages.
+Unlike other services, wallabag is free (as in freedom) and open source.

-You can download wallabag on wallabag.org and follow the instructions to install it on your own server, or you can directly sign up on framabag.org
+With this application you will not miss content anymore.
+Click, save, read it when you want.
+It saves the content you select so that you can read it when you have time.

-This windows phone application allows you to read your bagged articles.
-You can also put a link in your wallabag instance.
+There are two ways to use wallabag: you can install it on your web server or you can create an account at Framabag (we install and upgrade wallabag for you).